ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-trbl.md

 2. Remove the `ocp` resource group.
 3. Remove the `rm /opt/ocpinstall/installer/upi/vsphere/terraform.tfstate` Terraform state file.

-After these steps, you can fix your deployment issue and redeploy the OpenShift platform.
+After these steps, you can fix your deployment issue and redeploy the {{site.data.keyword.redhat_openshift_notm}} platform.

 ## Generating new ignition files
 {: #openshift-runbook-runbook-trbl-intro-newign}